bens4lsu/theskinny-publish/Content/x/bald.md

 		</td>
 		<td>
-		There are lots of Lex Luthors, but let's face it.&nbsp; Most of us know the one from&nbsp;<I>Superfriends</I>&nbsp;best.&nbsp; Especially since Gene Hackman kept his hair in most of the movies.
+		There are lots of Lex Luthors, but let's face it.&nbsp; Most of us know the one from&nbsp;*Superfriends*&nbsp;best.&nbsp; Especially since Gene Hackman kept his hair in most of the movies.

 		</td>
 		</tr>